 It may be because business is slow this month or because your clients are late paying their invoices.

 Either way, you need money to ensure you can meet your payment obligations. here we look at ways in which as a business owner you can over come cash -flow issues as well as have a strong command of cashflow management.

-Cash and cash flow is the lifeblood of any business.
+Cash and cash flow is the lifeblood of any small or medium sized business.
 If you reach a point where you don’t have enough of it to meet your payment obligations, you can find yourself in severe problems.
 Indeed, many of the small businesses which do cease operations over the next 12 months will do so despite being in a basically sound financial position.